camunda/camunda-docs-manual/content/user-guide/logging.md

 Most Camunda Modules including the Camunda Engine use [slf4j] as logging "facade".
 This allows users to direct logging output to the logging "backend" of their choice, such as [logback] or [log4j].

+## Preconfigured Logging with a Shared Process Engine

+When installing Camunda as a shared process engine in an Application Server, Camunda logging is pre-configured.

+On all application servers except JBoss and Wildfly, logging is pre-configured using the slf4j-jdk14 bridge.
+This means that Camunda effectively re-directs all it's logging to Java Util Logging.
+Both SLF4J Api and the slf4j-jdk14 bridge are available in shared classpath which means that they are available in the classpath of all applications deployed on these servers.

+On JBoss / Wildfly, logging is directed to the JBoss logging infrastructure.
+SLF4J Api is not available in the classpath of custom applications by default.

 ## Adding a Logging Backend for Embedded use

 When using the Camunda Maven Modules in a custom application, only the [slf4j] api is pulled in transitively.
 If you do not provide any backend, nothing will be actually logged.

-See the [SLF4J Documentation](slf4j-backends) for information on how to add a logging backend.
+In the following, we provide two alternative examples of how to setup logging.
+See the [SLF4J Documentation](slf4j-backends) for more detailed information on how to add a logging backend.

+### Example using Java Util Logging

 If you do not care for a specific logging backend, the simplest option is to direct logging to Java Util Logging by adding the following maven dependency: